 The year 2004 saw tremendous strides for the platform and was arguably the turning point for WordPress moving from another blogging platform to the CMS we know today.
 The first thing they accomplished was obtaining the GNU GPL.
 What that means is that WordPress is now free and open source.
 The contributions of developers around the globe help open source projects thrive.

 Around the same time, Ryan Boren created the plugin system.
 This key feature revolutionized WordPress’ capabilities.
 It allowed them to offer functionality outside of the core elements of WordPress, maintaining the core while users explore other things that work for them.
-Version 1.2, the first major update to WordPress, included support for plugins.
+WordPress version 1.2, the first major update to WordPress, included support for plugins.

 In 2005, we saw the branding of WordPress with the creation of their logo.
 Through private email communications, six developers and designers close to the project began the early workings of what would become the “W” we know now.
 After a process that lasted several months, May 15th was the day they finalized the logo.

 By 2008 WordPress launched their Theme Directory.
 Having a directory for themes allowed users to develop and upload themes for the public to use.
-Today, there are over 2,500 free themes that are available.
+Today, there are over 2,500 free WordPress themes that are available.

 The creation of the WordPress Foundation completed in 2010.
 Automattic, the company that held WordPress’ trademarks, formed the foundation following the intentions of some of the founding contributors.
 The idea was to keep them separate from the company, and to prevent abuse and dilution should acquisition of the trademark guardian take place.